intel/ScalableVectorSearch/docs/howtos.rst

 How to Prepare Your Own Vector Dataset
 ======================================
-Preparing your own vector dataset is simple with our Python API ``pysvs``, which can directly use embeddings encoded as ``numpy`` arrays.
+Preparing your own vector dataset is simple with our Python API ``svs``, which can directly use embeddings encoded as ``numpy`` arrays.

 There are 3 main steps to preparing your own vector dataset, starting from the original